MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

     * Unlike with NAT Instances, as they are simple EC2 instances, NAT Gateways do not require security groups to be set-up.
 AWS handles the security of communication itself.
     * Cannot be used to perform NAT on instances within the same subnet (although, you probably wouldn't need/want to anyway).
 The traffic must come from another subnet.
     * Is deployed to an AZ.
 So if there exists EC2 instances in different AZs, with the same use-case, they will require their own NAT Gateway, in their own AZ, in order to work - they cannot use the NAT Gateway from another AZ.

+## VPC Endpoints
+* AWS services (such as DynamoDB, S3, or SNS) all reside within AWS's network, but are accessible via the internet.
+* One way to access these services from a VPC is to communicate via the VPCs internet gateway and over the public internet.
+  * If the subnet our application lives in is private, we will additionally also need to communicate via a NAT Gateway to get this traffic to the internet gateway.
+  * This is sub-optimal:
+    * Gateway access is quite expensive
+    * The data is less secure as it goes outside of AWS's network
+    * The latency is poor as the packets have many hops along the way, including going out-of only to come back-into AWS's network
+* There exist two variants of VPC endpoints, but they acheive the same broad goal:
+  * Interface Endpoints
+    * These create an ENI inside the subnet that is linked to the service that it has been set up for.
+The ENI lives inside the subnet and performs AWS-magic to transmit the traffic to/from the service.
+    * Security is managed by security groups.
+    * Supports almost all AWS services.
+  * Gateway Endpoints
+    * Operate similarly to other gateways in VPC networking.
+    * The gate way is responsble for handling the communication to a different location if the VPC is able to route traffic to it.
+    * Requires changes to the subnet's route tables to ensure that traffic intended for the gateway is routed to the gateway.
+    * Only supports S3 and DynamoDB.
+    * AWS manages the entry in the route tables itself (The entry cannot be modified by the customer beynd adding/deleting it).
+They set it up in a way such that any traffic intended for the associated service will be routed to the gateway.

 ## DNS
 * Instances in a VPC usually need to be able to resolve hostnames to IP addresses using a DNS server if they are to communicate to other systems (particularly public/external ones).